Web Thrift Store

-Web Thrift Store was an organization based in New York City that facilitates non-profit organizations raise money through it.
-It was founded in 2011 by Doug Krugman and Lynn Zises.
-According to their website, the Web Thrift Store is now closed.
+Web Thrift Store was an American charitable fundraising platform based in New York City that enabled nonprofit organizations to raise money by selling donated goods online.
+Founded in 2011 by Doug Krugman and Lynn Zises, the company allowed donors to contribute items without charities maintaining their own inventory.
+During its operation, the platform partnered with dozens of nonprofit organizations and launched several donation campaigns and mobile initiatives before ceasing operations.

 History

 Web Thrift Store was founded in 2011 by Doug Krugman and Lynn Zises in New York City.
 The stated goal of the company is to allow non-profit organizations to run online thrift stores without having to maintain inventory.
 Part of the reason the two founded the organization was to get people to donate things that they do not use in order to raise cash for non-profits.
 Items donated to the website earn money for charities.
 People who donate items through WebThriftStore receive tax deductions and can choose which charities they want to donate the money to.

 Partnerships

-Web Thrift Store is partnered with multiple organizations.
-While the website began with a total of three partners, it grew to more than 30 (as of September 2014).
-It later had a total of 60 charities as of February 4, 2015.
-These organizations include (but are not limited to):